 Check that we have dotnet installed

-First of all, it is advisable to make sure that you have everything installed correctly.
+First, it’s a good idea to make sure you have everything installed correctly.
 This is as simple as doing,

 If we have everything correctly installed